watchexec/watchexec/doc/watchexec.1.md

 The special value /dev/null, provided as the only path watched, will cause Watchexec to not watch any paths.
 Other event sources (like signals or key events) may still be used.

+**-W**, **\--watch-non-recursive**=*PATH*

+:   Watch a specific directory, non-recursively

+Unlike -w, folders watched with this option are not recursed into.

+This option can be specified multiple times to watch multiple directories non-recursively.

 **-c**, **\--clear**=*MODE*